GasGastropoda/Python-Exercises/README.md

 # Python-Exercises
 A variety of exercises I attempt as I learn how to make small and simple Python projects.
-All of the websites I post on here are free and beginner friendly.
+Most of the websites I post on here are free and beginner friendly.
+Included are exercises I do in my college courses.
 I will give credit to all exercise authors if explicitly stated within exercise.

 The purpose of this repo is to track my growth as I become acustomed to programming and eventually move to other languages.